 Dr. James Cappon is board certified in pediatrics and pediatric critical care medicine and provides the full range of tertiary-level critical care procedures, with expertise in mechanical ventilation and management of respiratory failure.
-He sees patients at CHOC Children’s Hospital in Orange.
-Dr. Cappon serves as the CHOC director of patient safety.
+He sees patients at CHOC Hospital in Orange.
+Dr. Cappon serves as Chief Quality and Safety Officer.

-Prior to joining CHOC Children’s, Dr. Cappon attended medical school at the University of New Mexico School of Medicine in Albuquerque.
-He completed his residency training at Harbor-UCLA Medical Center in Torrance, California, and his fellowship training in pulmonology and critical care at Harbor-UCLA Medical Center, CHOC Children’s and the Martin Luther King Jr. Medical Center, Department of Pediatrics, Division of Pediatric Critical Care/Pulmonology.
-He dabbles in Spanish.
+Prior to joining CHOC, Dr. Cappon attended medical school at the University of New Mexico School of Medicine in Albuquerque.
+He completed his residency training at Harbor-UCLA Medical Center in Torrance, California, and his fellowship training in pulmonology and critical care at Harbor-UCLA Medical Center, CHOC and the Martin Luther King Jr. Medical Center, Department of Pediatrics, Division of Pediatric Critical Care/Pulmonology.

 Patient safety, quality improvement, pediatric transport

 James P Cappon MD is on staff at CHOC Hospital in Orange .

 Dr. Cappon is dedicated to studying best practices in patient safety and quality improvement.
 His past and current research has focused on adverse event triggers in pediatric intensive care units; improved assessment, triage and safety for pediatric transport; and reducing catheter-associated bloodstream infections.
 Dr. Cappon is currently co-investigator in eight studies at CHOC, including studies looking at genomic analysis of pediatric systemic inflammatory response syndrome, sedation management in pediatric patients with acute respiratory failure, and therapeutic hypothermia after pediatric cardiac arrest.
 He is involved in several studies dealing with influenza and a prospective cohort study looking at pertussis in U.S. children.